GRAND COMMUNITY GARDENS

 In 2010 Grand Community Gardens became a part of the Colorado State University Extension office located in Kremmling.
 The alliance with CSU Extension was formed to provide GCG the benefits of insurance coverage, administrative and legal support.
 Additional benefits of this collaboration are access to extensive educational resources and close ties to the Master Gardener Program, which are administered through CSU.

 Grand Community Gardens is a part of Grand County's Colorado State University Extension office.
-We are pleased to work with Travis Hoesli, Grand County's Extension Director.

 If you cannot participate in the program this season, but would still like to help with the Community Gardens, we are happy to accept donations!
 Just send your check, payable to CSU Extension - Grand Community Gardens, to P. O. Box 475, Kremmling, CO 80459.
 Your help is greatly appreciated!